Asia One Center

-The Asia One Center (アジアワンセンター) is a 43,000 sqm tall skyscraper located at Center of Rokkō Island, Kobe City, Japan.
+The Asia One Center (アジアワンセンター) is a 131 meter tall skyscraper located at Center of Rokkō Island, Kobe City, Japan.
 The 31-story building was previously named Procter & Gamble Technical Center and was the Asia headquarters of Procter and Gamble Group.
 Asia One Center was designed by the Takenaka Corporation.

 The Asia One Center is located at the heart of Rokkō Island with total floor area of 43,000 sqm.
 The building is split into several sections: At lobby level, it has a seminar room, the fourth to eleventh floors are a research and development center, and the top section are business offices.